 |

-every technique I've tried from your book has both put a smile
+I've tried from your book has both put a smile on my face and

-"expensive sound"
+resulted in an "expensive sound"

 with no additional gear!